forquare/hashbang0.com/content/post/2009-11-13-my-new-work-area.md

 * NVIDIA GeForce GT 120
 * 2 x DVD±RDL/DVD±RW/CD-RW drives
 * Wi-Fi &amp; Bluetooth
-Guessing that you've either heard me shout it about, or have guesst that, yes, it's a [Mac Pro][3]!
+Guessing that you've either heard me shout it about, or have guessed that, yes, it's a [Mac Pro][3]!
 Here's some pics of it:

 [<img src="/wp-content/uploads/2010/07/pro_inside-300x225.jpg" width="300" height="225" class="aligncenter size-medium wp-image-1092" title="Inside the Mac Pro" />][4]

-I do love it,  I've quickly found that 6GB of memory isn't very much at all, not once you start ripping DVD's and starting up virtual machines....I've found that the 64-bit apps do run quite a bit faster, and don't really take up much more memory than their 32-bit equivilants.
+I do love it,  I've quickly found that 6GB of memory isn't very much at all, not once you start ripping DVDs and starting up virtual machines....I've found that the 64-bit apps do run quite a bit faster, and don't really take up much more memory than their 32-bit equivalents.

 I still have my trusty MacBook, I'm running [ChronoSync][5] to keep the two machines in check, though I'm hoping to develop an open alternative in the next year or two.